Willy854B/issue-tracker-code/README.md

 ## Credits
 ### Content
-- Although most of the code in this website was created by me, I took some ideas from Bruno Bord who also accredited Paul Bissex for his work.
+- Although most of the code in this website was created by me, I took some ideas from Bruno Bord who also credited Paul Bissex for his work.
 The content this app is intended to be the third part of a series of three projects.

 ### Media
 - The home page logo was found using images tab in [Google Search](https://developers.google.com/search/).